SamraAzizi/algorithm/bubbleSort/README.md

 5. Follow the prompts to input 5 integers.
 6. The program will output the original array, followed by the sorted array using the Bubble Sort algorithm.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug fixes, or improvements, feel free to open an issue or create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.